cypx/mysqlrocket/README.rst

 Show all databases
 *************************

-Show all databases avalaible on your server
+Show all databases available on your server

 .. code-block:: bash

 	$ mysqlrocket ls

-Show all databases avalaible on your server and some information (tables number, size...)
+Show all databases available on your server and some information (tables number, size...)

 .. code-block:: bash